My Top 5 Diesel Trains

 Wherever the old classic trains are I love to go and see them.
 They bring back many memories to me from my trainspotting days from the late 70’s to the early 90’s.

-Below is my list of my favourite diesel trains.
+My list of my favourite diesel trains

 The size and power of a ‘Deltic’ is just amazing.
 I never saw these awesome trains running during the BR days.
 I am pleased though that I have had the chance to see them on rail tours and some of the preserved railways.